Manhattan Transfer station

-Manhattan Transfer was a passenger transfer station in Harrison, New Jersey, east of Newark, 8.8 mi west of New York Penn Station on the Pennsylvania Railroad (PRR) main line, now Amtrak's Northeast Corridor.
+The Manhattan Transfer station was a passenger transfer station in Harrison, New Jersey, east of Newark, 8.8 mi west of New York Penn Station on the Pennsylvania Railroad (PRR) main line, now Amtrak's Northeast Corridor.
 It operated from 1910 to 1937 and consisted of two 1100 ft car-floor-level platforms, one on each side of the PRR line.
 It was also served by the Hudson and Manhattan Railroad.
-There were no pedestrian entrances or exits to the station, as its sole purpose was for passengers to change trains.
+There were no pedestrian entrances or exits to the station, as its sole purpose was for passengers to change trains, or for trains to have their locomotives changed.